Good Hotel Guide Review

-29. 5 in gardens, some on ground floor, 1 suitable for disabled.
+29. 5 in gardens, some on ground floor, 1 with wheelchair access and wet room.

-2 lounges, bar, restaurant, snug, private dining room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, treatment room, kitchen garden, wild flower meadow, deer park.
+2 lounges, bar, restaurant, snug, private dining room, in-room TV (Freeview), civil wedding licence, treatment room, kitchen garden, wild flower meadow, deer park, ground floor/garden areas wheelchair accessible.

 all day in public areas.